liyanhrxy/connect/examples/webextension/README.md

 ## Webextension with inline script

-`trezor-connect` running in background script and communicating thru `chrome.runtime.postMessage`
+`@onekeyhq/connect` running in background script and communicating thru `chrome.runtime.postMessage`

 Tested in Chrome and Firefox